-Abstract
+11 Abstract

-Despite the overarching history of species divergence, phylogenetic studies often reveal distinct topologies across regions of the genome.
-The sources of these gene tree discordances are variable, but incomplete lineage sorting (ILS) and hybridization are among those with the most significant biological importance.
+12 Despite the overarching history of species divergence, phylogenetic studies often reveal distinct

+13 topologies across regions of the genome.
+The sources of these gene tree discordances are

+14 variable, but incomplete lineage sorting (ILS) and hybridization are among those with the most

+15 biological importance.
 Petunia serves as a classic system for studying hybridization in the wild.

-While field studies suggest that hybridization is frequent, the extent of reticulation within Petunia and its closely related genera has never been examined from a phylogenetic perspective.
-In this study, we used transcriptomic data from 11 Petunia, 16 Calibrachoa, and 10 Fabiana species to illuminate the relationships between these species and investigate whether hybridization played a significant role in the diversification of the clade.
-We identified that tree discordance within genera can be explained by high levels of ILS due to their rapid diversification and hybridization events.
-Moreover, network analyses indicated hybridization between Petunia and Calibrachoa, genera that have different chromosome numbers.
+16 While field studies suggest that hybridization is frequent, the extent of reticulation within

+17 Petunia and its closely related genera has never been examined from a phylogenetic perspective.

+18 In this study, we used transcriptomic data from 11 Petunia, 16 Calibrachoa, and 10 Fabiana tree discordance within genera is linked to hybridization events along with high levels of ILS due to their rapid diversification.
+Moreover, network analyses estimated deeper hybridization events between Petunia and Calibrachoa, genera that have different chromosome numbers.
 Although these genera cannot hybridize at the present time, ancestral hybridization could have played a role in their parallel radiations, as they share the same habitat and life history.